Amanda V. Houston Fellowship

 About the AVH Traveling Fellowship

-Boston College established the Amanda V. Houston Traveling Fellowship on 10 June 1993, in honor of the University’s first Black Studies Program Director.
-The purpose of this award was to further prepare Boston College undergraduates of African descent for leadership in the United States and the world at large by enriching their personal and educational development through travel.
-Consistent with its namesake’s lifelong role as a universal educator, community leader, and mentor, the Amanda V. Houston Traveling Fellowship underwrites travel/study experiences that contribute to the personal and intellectual growth of its recipients.
+Boston College established the Amanda V. Houston Traveling Fellowship on 10 June 1993, in honor of the University’s first Black Director.
+The purpose of this award is to prepare Boston College students for leadership in the United States and the world at large by enriching their personal and educational development through travel.
+Consistent with the namesake’s lifelong role as a universal educator, community leader, and mentor, the Amanda V. Houston Traveling Fellowship underwrites travel/study experiences that contribute to the personal and intellectual growth of its recipients.
+Thanks to the financial support of the Martin Luther King, Jr., Memorial Committee, as of 2011 there will be 2 AVH Traveling Fellowship issued each year.

-The Amanda V. Houston Traveling Fellowship provides up to $3,000 toward domestic or international travel, including transportation, lodging, meals, and research-related expenses.
-The award must be used between 1 June and 20 January of either an independent study under the supervision of a faculty member or a research project conducted while participating in a BC recognized study abroad program.
-If applicant will be studying abroad, then the paper can be the result of approved course work as long as the research as described in the project proposal is completed by the end of the fellowship year.
+The Amanda V. Houston Traveling Fellowship provides up to $3000 toward domestic or international travel, including transportation, lodging, meals and research-related expenses.
+The successful recipients can use the award for either an Independent Research Project under the supervision of a faculty member or a Research Paper attached to an approved course in a BC recognized study abroad program.
+If the applicant will be studying abroad, then the Research Paper can be result of approved coursework.
+The content of either the Independent Research Project or the Research Paper must significantly focus on African or African Diaspora Communities.
+The award must be used during the summer or fall semester of the fellowship year.

 Amanda V. Houston Traveling Fellowship Committee

-c/o African & African Diaspora Studies Program (AADS)
+c/o African and African Diaspora Studies Program (AADS)

 Lyons Hall 301

-For further questions, please contact Dr. Rhonda Frederick at firstname.lastname@example.org.
+For further questions please contact Richard Paul at email@example.com.